Lessons from Microsoft’s office 365 Outage: The Importance of third-party monitoring

 For millions in the affected European regions, it was pandemonium.
 Businesses, starting their day, woke up to disruption.
 Communication lines were severed, meetings were missed, and access to critical files was impossible.
 Some users faced patchy service—emails arriving without attachments, messages stuck in limbo—while others were cut off entirely.

 The chaos exposed just how deeply reliant modern workplaces are on Microsoft’s productivity tools.
-According to Microsoft, Teams has 320 monthly active users.
+According to Microsoft, Teams has 320 million monthly active users.
 Outlook is just as indispensable to its 400 million users for email and scheduling.
 Losing access to these tools during business hours paralyzed workflows for countless organizations.

 The impact was compounded by Microsoft’s communication which was mostly conducted via posts on X.